 These pecans are so easy to prepare and hard to resist.
 The incorporation of an egg white creates a crispy, crunchy, sugar coating while the cinnamon adds just the right amount of spice.
 A handful of these satisfy pre-dinner munchies, and a small bowl set out for company is sure to delight.
 Added to one of my favorite salads–Apple Pecan Spring Greens with Maple-Dijon Vinaigrette–these pecans create a flavor-marriage made in heaven and supply the hint of crunch every good salad needs!

 - 1 egg white plus one tablespoon water

 - 1 rounded teaspoon cinnamon

-- Place in a shallow, greased baking pan and bake at 300 degrees for 45 minutes (see comment above), stirring every 15 minutes.
+- Transfer the nuts to the prepared baking sheet and bake for 45 minutes (see notes below), stirring every 15 minutes.
 When done, spread on another baking sheet and cool thoroughly.
 Store in an air-tight container.
 The pecans will stay fresh on counter for several days.
 I like to store them in the refrigerator where they will stay fresh for quite a while...not that they will last too long!